dphilla/boxer/README.md

 </p>

-## Build your project to run on WebAssembly in a single step.
+## Build your project to run in WebAssembly in a single step.

 ### Description